kobejohn/imagedict/readme.rst

 Both setting and looking up keys can be done with optional masks that isolate the important parts of each image.

+On the technical side, this does not use template matching.
+Instead it uses a technique called feature detection and specifically a type of feature detection that is able to deal with some level of transformation between the lookup and the key (e.g. scale, rotation).

 Usage Guidelines
 ================